hpe-storage/hpe3par-examples/docs/deploy_app_helm.md

 Now that we have access to HPE Storage within Kubernetes, let's deploy an application with persistent volumes.

-For this demo, we will be using WordPress as a good example.
+For this demo, we will be using WordPress as an example.

 ## Before you begin